 Economically-aware activism that makes strategic demands to allow community sovereignty over economic flows.

 None of these things is easy.
 Separately, they are very hard indeed.
 But together, they make a mutually-supporting network that can start to form the skeleton of a new world.

 Building alternate economic systems is challenging, but economic depression is the mother of economic innovation.

 This may be the first time that a depression has coexisted with the internet.
 This gives the technical ability to build things locally with an entire world’s experience and collective learning on tap.
 Today, we can create an alternative digital mutual credit currency or a mutual aid network or a local email distribution list in minutes.
 We can learn what neighbourhoods across the world are doing to solve the same problems we face.
 The possibilities are enormous.

-Wherever you live, find out who in your neighbourhood or area is one of those dreamers who has been thinking about or playing with alternative economics for years, even decades.
+Wherever you live, find the nearby dreamers who has been thinking about or playing with alternative economics for years, even decades.
 They seem to exist nearly everywhere.
 It’s time for them to be called up like a reserve force of economic system construction workers and start rolling out new systems.

 5. Living in a more beautiful world

 We’ve talked about opening to ourselves and to the web of human and non-human life in which we live, about kick-starting cycles of reciprocity with our own generosity, and about building the economic mechanisms that are structurally supportive of an economy of kindness.
 These are the building blocks, but to actually inhabit the world we would like to see requires a leap of something like faith.

 In Donella Meadows’ classic book on systems, she talks about the levels of systems change.
 One of the most powerful levels is the level of the system goals – what is the system trying to do?
 In the case of our economy, we may wish to update that goal, perhaps from “grow the GDP” to “wellbeing for humans and planetary life”.